openstack/neutron/doc/source/devref/ovs_vhostuser.rst

 When OVS is running with DPDK support enabled, and the datapath_type is set to "netdev", then the OVS ML2 driver will use the vhost-user VIF type and pass the necessary binding details to use OVS+DPDK and vhost-user sockets.
-This includes the vhoustuser_socket_dir setting, which must match the directory passed to ovs-vswitchd on startup.
+This includes the vhostuser_socket_dir setting, which must match the directory passed to ovs-vswitchd on startup.

 What about the networking-ovs-dpdk repo?